tonynrk/applied_natural_language_processing_CSCI_544/README.md

 # HW_05.)
 Part of Speech Tagging

-Task: Identify the part of speech tagging for Italian and Japanese languages by implementing deep learning techniques.
+Task: Identify the part of speech tagging for Italian and Japanese languages by implementing a sequence-to-sequence Recursive Neural Network (RNN) model in TensorFlow.